mahedee/my-learning-playground/aws-cdk/README.md

 - Infrasturcture as code
 - CDK - Cloud Development Kit
 - Tutorial is in CDK version 1 and I am working on CDK version 2
+- Amazon ECS - Amazon Elastic Container Service (Amazon ECS) is a fully managed container orchestration service that allows you to run, manage, and scale containerized applications on AWS.
+- Amazon EKS - Amazon Elastic Kubernetes Service (Amazon EKS) is a fully managed Kubernetes service that makes it easy for you to run Kubernetes on AWS without needing to install, operate, and maintain your own Kubernetes control plane or nodes.
+- AWS Fargate - AWS Fargate is a serverless compute engine for containers that works with both Amazon Elastic Container Service (ECS) and Amazon Elastic Kubernetes Service (EKS).
+Fargate allows you to run containers without having to manage the underlying infrastructure, such as EC2 instances or virtual machines.
+- ALB - Application Load Balancer
+- NLB - Network Load Balancer

 ## Commands
 - `cdk docs` - This will open the latest documentation of cdk